hennasingh/Potterville/testing.md

 4. Another learning was while implementing 404.html page.
 Having this page was a feedback in PP1 and I had no idea, how to redirect to this page, if user lands on non-existing page.
 I learned that is automatically handled by deployment on Github pages and I dont need to add more.

+5. I learnt a lot on accessibiliity while working on the website and using tools (wave, webaim).
+I learned form labels should not be empty, fieldsets should have a legend that describes it, each section should follow headings in order (h1-h6).
+Font-Awesome icons are hidden from screen-readers.
+The audio and video if added should have a transcript.
+The color contrast errors were most challenging to resolve. s

-5. Adding hogwarts background, harry potter music, multiple categories and glowing Magical Quotient title were some amazing highlights in making this project.
+6. Adding hogwarts background, harry potter music, multiple categories and glowing Magical Quotient title were some amazing highlights in making this project.
 I throughly enjoyed it.